SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0 -> 99)``

-    Similar to Edge Blur but for contours, has a greater impact on the amount of contours and quality of the contours.
+    Similar to Edge Blur but for contours.
+Has a greater impact on the amount of contours and quality of the contours.

  Contour Detail

     ``Values: Number (Safe Range: 0 -> 255)``

-    Controls the amount of contours which are generated: lower detail -> less contours : higher detail -> more contours
+    Controls the amount of contours which are generated: lower detail -> less contours : higher detail -> more contours.

  Contour Simplify